Bilateral relations Switzerland–Republic of Moldova

 Relations between Switzerland and Moldova are very good and have strengthened in recent years.
 The number of high-level meetings has also increased.
-Relations mainly focus on development cooperation, where Switzerland has become an important partner for Moldova over the last 20 years.
+Switzerland and Moldova share the same values of rule of law, democracy, and human rights.
+Relations are multifaceted, encompassing political, economic, and development cooperation.
+Switzerland has become an important partner for Moldova over the last 25 years.
 Switzerland has also provided humanitarian aid to Moldova due to the war in Ukraine.

 Key aspects of diplomatic relations